KEY POINTS

 Is staying on the electricity reference price a good idea?

-Here are some things to consider:
+Here are some other things to consider:

-- Customers should continue to shop around, as there are cheaper deals than the electricity reference price available.
+- Customers should continue to shop around, as there are cheaper deals than the electricity reference price available

 The electricity reference price can help to put downward pressure on overall energy prices, but remember that price is only one consideration when it comes to finding the best energy plan.
 Customer service and other value-adding incentives are just two other things to keep in mind when shopping around.

 Canstar Blue’s electricity comparison tool includes a unique value rank feature that compares plans on which offer the best overall value, not just the cheapest prices.
+Click on the link below to start comparing plans now.

 Share this article